goeiebook/creativelab/narrative.md

 The post about the 500 Error did not generate buzz.
 No replies, no tweet impressions, no link clicks.
 Maybe it wasn't anything unexpected.
 That is to say, the error was returned because the submission was unacceptable.
 And that would be expected.

 Edit the snippet.
 Reduce complexity and resubmit.
 Repeat until the submission goes through.
 Eventually it does.
 That proves it.
 The problem was invalid timeline values and too many shapes.
-A constraint of animation complexity.
-That's not surprising, in retrospect.
-Reasonable, even.
-Embarassing.
+A constraint on animation complexity.
+Reasonable, in retrospect.
+Embarassing too.

 Begin again with a clean snippet.
 Generate a random set of coordinates.
 Add some random handleIns and handleOuts.
 Multiply by trigometric functions.
 Divide by a constant value.
 The result were fireworks.
 It looked like fireworks.
 How it worked was not completely clear.
 But to an outsider it would seem designed.